tranviethuy01/ios-viper/README.md

 # ios-viper
-Use VIPER as an architecture in ios development
+Use VIPER architecture in ios development